100dongwoo/100dongwoo/README.md

  - 💻  My dream is to be a developer!

-- ✏ I am studying React, JavaScript, React-Native, etc.
+- ✏ I am studying React, React-Native, etc.

  - 🇰🇷  **I'm from South Korea**